2024

 With this renewed goal in mind I employed OOUX to define our system through a thorough exploration of the objects most commonly associated with cocktails.
 This was to ensure our system aligned with our user's mental models, creating an intuitive and engaging user experience.

-The ORCA process explores objects, their relationships, calls-to-actions and attributes through rounds of iterations that translate research and requirements into justified and clarified design.
+The ORCA process explores objects, their relationships, calls-to-actions and attributes through iterative rounds of user-centered thinking that translate research and requirements into justified and clarified design.

 Discovering Our Objects